-If the student's needs are such that he/she needs to be transported separately, then those decisions are made.
+If the student's needs are such that they need to be transported separately, then those decisions are made.
 As a specific example one student required transportation with the assistance of a health care attendant.
 These accommodations were provided.
-Process for deciding whether a student will be transported with other children or transported separately:

 In TCDSB, decisions regarding how children will be transported is made on an individual basis.
 If a child can be transported with other children, that is the preferred method.
 When the regular home to school bus is possible (if the child's needs allow for them to use this type of bus), this bus is used.
 Placement in an ISP class through the IPRC process (Gifted excluded) ensures transportation is provided for the exceptional students, provided sufficient funding is available as approved by the School Board.
 The form of transportation can be via bus, taxi, van or wheelchair bus.
 The decision on which type of method is dependent on the needs of the child.
 Some children who come from the same area and are accessing the same service at the same school are not able to access the same mode of transportation due to emotional or physical needs.
 The need to transport children separately is determined based on discussions with the parent, principal and the Superintendent.